Overcoming Barriers to Fertilizer Use in Kenya

 Context of the evaluation

 This evaluation focuses on small-scale subsistence farmers in rural Western Kenya, many of whom grow maize as their staple crop.
-All farmers in this population are extremely poor subsistence farmers, earning about USD$1 per day.
+All farmers in this population are extremely poor subsistence farmers, earning about US$1 per day.
 Previous research in this area has shown that when used correctly, top dressing fertilizer (applied to crops during the growing season) can increase yields by about 48 percent, amounting to a 36 percent rate of return over just a few months.3 However, while fertilizer rates had increased in the years before this study, only 65 percent of farmers in this study report having used fertilizer over the past year before the study began.
 Only 24 percent of farmers report being aware of the correct dosage of fertilizer to use to maximize profits.

 Details of the intervention